jaewoocho/transformers_code_llama/README.md

 # 05. Critical Analysis
   - Answer one or more of the following questions: What was overlooked by the authors?
 What could have been developed further?
 Were there any errors?
 Have others disputed the findings?
-  - In a critical analysis of the "Code Llama" paper, the most significant area that appears to have been overlooked or warrants further development is the Depth of Safety and Ethical Considerations:
+  - In a critical analysis of the "Code Llama" paper, the most significant area that appears to have been overlooked or warrants further development is the Depth of Responsible AI and Safety Considerations:
   - Potential Oversight: While the paper briefly touches upon responsible AI and safety measures, it doesn't delve deeply into the complex ethical implications and potential risks associated with advanced code-generating models.
 Given the capability of Code Llama to produce complex code, the nuances of how this might be exploited for unethical purposes (like creating malware) or lead to unintentional biases in code generation are not exhaustively explored.
   - Further Development Needed: The paper could benefit from a more detailed exploration of the mechanisms and strategies implemented to prevent the generation of harmful or unethical code.
 This includes discussing how the model detects and handles requests for malicious code, how it's trained to avoid introducing security vulnerabilities, and what measures are in place to ensure the fairness and unbiased nature of its code outputs.
   - Lack of Empirical Evidence: There seems to be a lack of extensive empirical evidence demonstrating the model's response in ethically ambiguous or high-risk scenarios.
 Including detailed case studies or testing the model against a set of ethically challenging prompts could provide greater insight into its safety features.